 We continually research all of the best weather stations on the market, perform our own tests, and read reviews from real owners to produce the analysis and ratings of the home weather stations you’ll see below.

-The Ambient Weather WS-2902A Osprey provides the best value for money compared to any other personal weather station on the market right now.
+The Ambient Weather WS-2902C Osprey provides the best value for money compared to any other personal weather station on the market right now.
 As a result, it is our number one recommendation.

 If you’re looking for an affordable, accurate, and reliable weather station, then this best-selling model from Ambient Weather is your answer.

 The wireless outdoor sensor transmits updated readings every 16 seconds to the LCD color display console, and it has a 330ft wireless range.
-The best feature of the WS-2902A is the built-in WiFi connectivity which enables a straightforward setup with Weather Underground and the Ambient Weather Network.
-Through either of these networks, you will be able to remotely view real-time and historical conditions from your phone, tablet or computer.
+The best feature of the WS-2902C is the built-in WiFi connectivity, which enables a straightforward setup with Weather Underground and the Ambient Weather Network.
+Through either of these networks, you will be able to remotely view real-time and historical conditions from your phone, tablet, or computer.

-The Ambient Weather WS-2902A is the perfect model for weather enthusiasts who need a reliable, user-friendly and accurate weather station without breaking the bank.
+The Ambient Weather WS-2902C is the perfect model for weather enthusiasts who need a reliable, user-friendly, and accurate weather station without breaking the bank.

 2. Best Premium Model: Ambient Weather WS-2000 Smart Weather Station with WiFi

-The WS-2000 is a direct upgrade of the WS-2902A.
-It uses the same sensor array, so you get all the same instruments of the best-selling WS-2902A with the added capability to connect up to 8 additional WH31B thermo-hygrometer sensors and a PM2.5 air quality sensor to your console.
-The WS-2000 also has a separate indoor thermo-hygrometer-barometer.
+The WS-2000 is a direct upgrade of the WS-2902C.
+It uses the same sensor array, so you get all the same instruments of the best-selling WS-2902C with the added capability to connect extra sensors and have them show up on not just the Ambient Weather Network, but the display console as well for easy viewing.

 If you have the extra funds, this station should be on the top of your list.
-The WS-2000 addresses a lot of the issues we had with the WS-2902A and is definitely worth the higher price.
+The WS-2000 addresses a lot of the issues we had with the WS-2902C and is definitely worth the higher price tag.

 3. Most Accurate: Davis Instruments 6152 Vantage Pro2